Skip to footer content

 How to Create Dynamic Summaries with IronXL Formulas?

-For scenarios requiring dynamic updates similar to create a pivot table, calculate pivot table refresh functionality, IronXL can leverage Excel's built-in formulas to get your answers.
-Generally, this is preferable to the preceding answer - Your record is being handled in a much more modern and elegant way, With code, a person can understand easily.
-Easy to set up, Without the need to contact support or read a manual.
+For scenarios requiring dynamic updates similar to pivot table refresh functionality, IronXL can leverage Excel's built-in formulas.
+This approach is preferable - your data is handled in a much more modern and elegant way.
+The code is easy to understand and set up without needing to contact support or read manuals.
+This approach is particularly valuable in containerized environments where you need formula-based calculations that update automatically.

 // Load the workbook